fannheyward/dotfiles/claude/global-CLAUDE.md

 - Record any deviation from original plan with reasoning
 - Document lessons learned and implementation notes
 - Keep status current for team visibility

+### Language Protocol

+- Internal Processing: Always think in English for precise technical reasoning
+- External Communication: All answers and responses must be in Chinese (中文)
+- Consistency: Maintain Chinese as the exclusive language for user interactions
+- Context Switching: Process technical concepts in English, translate outputs to Chinese